dmlc/minpy/README.md

 ### Installation Guide

-Minpy is depend on MXNet.
-The installation contains two phase:
+MinPy depends on MXNet.
+In order to get up and running with MinPy you'll need to

 1) Install MXNet for Python;